-1. Open the Scoping Group that the SCO/CO is to be removed from, e.g. the Global Group
+1. Open the Scoping Group that the SCO/CO is to be removed from, for example the Global Group.

-3. Navigate to the SCO/CO section and select the relevant user
+3. Filter by SCO/CO roles and select the relevant user.

 If you require further assistance with CO visibility, please contact the Symphony Support team at firstname.lastname@example.org